Amitlpu-840/Amit-Giri_Front-End/README.md

 ## To run project locally

 fork this repo\
-in terminal, `git clone https://github.com/Amitlpu-840/steeleye-assignment.git`
+in terminal, run `git clone https://github.com/Amitlpu-840/Amit-Giri_Front-End.git`

 In the project directory, you can run: \
   `npm i` to download required packages\